-You’ve just lifted your new Android device from its packaging, and you are beaming.
-Perhaps your hands shiver with anticipation.
-Your mouth is dry and your pupils are dilated.
+You’ve just lifted your new Android device from its packaging, and you’re beaming.
+Maybe your hands are shivering with anticipation.
+Your mouth is dry and pupils are dilated.

 First of all, take a moment to really appreciate what you’re holding in your hands.
-You are now the casual owner of a portable device so staggeringly futuristic that no science fiction writers saw it coming.
-If you touch this thing’s screen in the right places, pizza will arrive at your front door.
+You are now the owner of a portable device so staggeringly futuristic that no science fiction writers saw it coming.
+Touch its screen in the right places, pizza will arrive at your front door.
 Or a man in Morocco will start talking to you.
 Or it will play videos of cats jumping into cardboard boxes.
 You are the all-powerful God of this tiny screen.

-Go through all of your phone’s packaging and take stock of everything you own.
-Review any warranty information, and take note of any extras that came with your device.
+Go through all of your phone’s packaging and take stock of everything.
+Review any warranty information, and take note of any extras.
 Some Android phones come with a disassembly tool, so be sure not to throw that out in case you ever want to change the battery (if you have one of the few phones with a removable one) or install a new SIM card.
-You probably also got a micro-USB charger and maybe even a nifty set of earbuds.
+You probably also got a charger and maybe even a nifty set of earbuds.

 Also, you’ll probably want to connect to a wireless network if one is available.
-After all, not all of us have unlimited data, and you’re almost certainly going to be downloading a ton of data during your first day with your phone.
-It might be a good idea not to start eating into your limited mobile data right away.
+Not all of us have unlimited data, and you’re almost certainly going to be downloading a lot in your first day with your phone.
+It might not be a good idea to start eating into monthly limit right away.

 When you turn on your device for the first time, a walkthrough will guide you through the setup process.
 One of the first things it will ask you to do is log into your Google account.

 If you’ve owned an Android device before, then you’re about to witness some magic.
-After you log into your Google account, your phone will connect with the Google Play Store and attempt to download all the apps you are accustomed to using.
+After logging into your Google account, your phone will connect with the Google Play Store and attempt to download all your old apps.
 Before your very eyes, this stock device will transform into a faster, sleeker version of your old phone.

-If you got your phone through a major carrier, odds are it came with some apps on it that you didn’t ask for and can’t get rid of (unless you decide to root).
+Your phone likely came with a few apps pre-installed by the manufacturer or carrier that you didn’t ask for and can’t get rid of (unless you decide to root).
 These apps take up space and can slow your phone down.
 To maximize your phone’s capabilities, you may want to ditch this stuff.

-When you are going through your device’s initial setup, it may ask you to register for additional malware protection or other extra services.
-Feel free to skip these offers.
-You really shouldn’t have to sign up for anything beyond your Google Account during setup.
+When going through your device’s initial setup, it may ask you to register for additional malware protection or other extra services.
+Feel free to skip these offers; you really shouldn’t have to sign up for anything beyond your Google account during setup.

-Now, just because your phone is installing all your old apps, it doesn’t mean you have to keep doing things the same way.
-Getting a new device is an excellent opportunity to kick some bad habits and start making some better life decisions.
-Or at least some better app decisions.
+Just because your phone is installing all your old apps doesn’t mean you have to keep doing things the same way.
+Getting a new device is an excellent opportunity to kick some bad habits and start making better life decisions—or at least some better app decisions.

-If you’re really feeling adventurous, a lot of users also like to grab a custom keyboard like Swiftkey or Swype.
-These can pay attention to your typing habits and make texting a breeze.
+If you’re not a big fan of the keyboard installed on your device, grab a new one like Swiftkey, Chrooma, or Minuum.
+These pay attention to your typing habits and make texting a breeze.

-It’s also important to remember that just because your apps automatically re-installed themselves, it doesn’t mean you’re done.
-You’ll still need to sign into Facebook, Whatsup, Netflix, and whatever other services you have.
+It’s also important to remember you’ll still need to sign into Facebook, WhatsApp, Netflix, and whatever other services you have.

 Your phone contains a lot of sensitive information, especially if you use it for banking or shopping or pizza delivery.
-For that reason, it’s important that you set up some solid security measures to protect your privacy and identity.
+It’s important to set up some solid security measures to protect your privacy and identity.

 Make sure everything is up to date!

 There’s a pretty big chance that your device might have a few updates waiting for you.
-Sometimes they will be minor fixes or speed improvements, sometimes whole new versions of Android – especially if your new phone has been on the market for a little while.
+Sometimes they will be minor fixes or speed improvements.
+Sometimes whole new versions of Android are waiting — especially if your new phone has been on the market for a little while.
 You can check for the latest software updates by going to Settings > About Phone > System Updates.

 Take the time to investigate your phone’s settings.
 Sift through the menus and submenus, and make mental notes about where various features reside.
-This can save a lot of time later on, and you might discover some things about your new device that weren’t available on your old one.
+This can save a lot of time later on, and you might even discover some new things about your device.

 The Ancient Greeks (and also the Oracle from the Matrix) had a saying: “Know thyself.”
-Since you put so much personal information on your phone, and since you will probably use it for so much of your interpersonal communications, your phone is a little bit like an extension of yourself.
+You put a lot of personal information on your phone, and you will probably use it for so much of your interpersonal communications, so your phone is a little bit like an extension of yourself.
 Don’t let it be a stranger!

 Think of setting up a new phone like you would moving into a new place.
 Don’t just leave those rooms empty.
 Move in your old familiar furniture and hang a few new pictures.
-Spruce the place up, and give it a thorough cleaning.
+Spruce the place up.
+Give it a thorough cleaning.
 After all, you’re going to be living here for a while.